keyboardDrummer/Miksilo/README.md

 - Incremental compilation: incremental parsing, incremental type checking, etc.
 - Add a new language front-end or back-end.

+#### How to contribute
-If you decide to contribute, it might help to reach out in the gitter channel, so we can help you out where the documentation is lacking.
+- If you decide to contribute, it might help to reach out to rgv.willems@gmail.com, so he can help you out where the documentation is lacking.
+- Look through the open issues to see if you find something interesting
+- Start hacking ;-)
+- Once you're done submit a pull request and make sure the buildserver approves it.